henrytwo/PiBlinds/README.md

 <br>
 To control the system from outside the network, you can tunnel the Pi to a remote server via a VPN and remote proxy the webapp.
 Alternatively, you could port forward.
 <br><br>
-Created by Henry Tu, July 2019
+Created by Henry Tu, August 2019